RunarFosse/automatic-drum-transcription/plan.md

 # Masterthesis plan and structure

-* Introduction of ADT and DTM
+* Introduction of the tasks ADT and DTM, motivation

 * Present state-of-the-art datasets and models